 Leonardo – the man who wanted to know everything

-Posted by jerry on October 25th, 2004 — Posted in History, Journal
+Posted by Jerry on October 25th, 2004 — Posted in History, Journal

 What a wonderful documentary on Sunday night!
 Called: “Leonardo – the man who wanted to know everything” it is a two part documentary of an amazingly versatile bloke.
 One of my workmates said he must’ve been a sad man because so many of his wonderful ideas did not come to fruition in his lifetime.
 More than 400 years after his death a British team built and tested his design for an armoured vehicle, a parachutist tested his parachute for probably the first time, using Leonardo’s design to the letter, his underwater breathing apparatus was tested – successfully and so on.